LinuxCommandLibrary

 systemctl-reload

-Reload service configuration files
+Reload service configuration without restart

 TLDR

-Reload a service
+Reload a service's configuration

-$ systemctl reload [nginx]
+$ systemctl reload nginx

 copy